I was thankful for so many things during my second pregnancy…

 - And third, my husband was home more and I wasn’t working in Corporate America (yoga pants, here I come!)

-I do have to say that it was a tougher pregnancy though because I was chasing after a 3 year old; we moved to a new place; and my activity levels were MUCH HIGHER this pregnancy from walking to parks, picking up toys, and running errands, compared with my previous pregnancy where I sat at a desk for 8 hours a day.
+I do have to say that it was a tougher pregnancy though because I was chasing after a 3 year old; we moved to a new place; and my activity levels were MUCH HIGHER compared with my previous pregnancy where I sat at a desk for 8 hours a day.

 Overall, I found some really helpful tools that allowed me manage my natural pregnancy well, including these.